1. Crowned and Wedded

 O, lovely lady!—let her vow!—such lips become such vows,

-And fairer goeth bridal wreath than crown with vernal38 brows.
+And fairer goeth bridal wreath than crown with vernal

 O, lovely lady!—let her vow!—yea, let her vow to love!—

-And though she be no less a queen—with purples40hung above,
+And though she be no less a queen—with purples

 The pageant of a court behind, the royal kin around,